 - See an affordable instance?
-Think twice — your workload might deliver poor performance if it’s a memory-intensive one, impacting your brand reputation and customers.
+Think twice — your workload might deliver poor performance if it’s memory-intensive, impacting your brand reputation and customers.

 - Consider the difference between CPU and GPU-dense instances.
-If you’re looking for an instance to run machine learning training, GPU will give you better results.
+GPU will give you better results if you’re looking for an instance to run machine learning training.

-- AWS provides 150+ instance types with various combinations of CPU, memory, storage, and networking capacity.
+- AWS provides 150+ instance types with various CPU, memory, storage, and networking capacity combinations.
 Understanding which is the right one is hard if you can’t compare them.
-The best way to do that is by benchmarking: drop the same workload on different machine types and checking its performance — here’s an example.
+The best way to do that is by benchmarking: dropping the same workload on different machine types and checking its performance — here’s an example.

 7. Take Advantage of Spot Instances

 Spot instances help to achieve cost savings by up to 90% off the on-demand pricing.
-Before you start using them, however, you need to know whether spot instances are a good match for your workload.
+Before you start using them, you need to know whether spot instances match your workload.